8 Rules for Choosing the Right Financial Adviser

 4. Gauge their expertise

-They may also specialize in taxes, estate planning, investing or other financial areas.
+They might also specialize in taxes, estate planning, investing or other financial areas.
 You'll want to partner with someone with deep expertise in the situations and concerns associated with your life stage and goals.

 You can get a strong sense of a financial adviser's experience and competence by reviewing their: